Leakage and Interpretability in Concept-Based Models: Lessons for model design

 If a sufficiently high task accuracy is not achieved with arbitrarily complex architectures, this is generally an indication that the set of concepts is not complete for the task.
 This either causes a drop in task performance in the case of hard architectures, or introduces a significant amount of leakage in the case of soft architectures.
 Furthermore, the experiments from Section \ref{sec_causes_of_leakage} suggest that higher concept supervision is not sufficient in general to prevent leakage in such cases.
 If additional annotated concepts are not available, one should thus conclude that the task is not amenable to a concept-based approach given the dataset at hand.

-Possible solutions to concept set incompleteness have been studied, including adding unsupervised concepts or channels, meant to account for the missing information \citep[see][]{Mahinpei2021PromisesAP, Addressing_leakage, Sawada2022ConceptBM, yuksekgonul2023posthoc, Sheth23, ismail2024concept, ismail2025concept}.
-However, when adopting this approach, one has to ensure the model does not over-rely on such unsupervised channels, effectively bypassing the concept bottleneck when making a task prediction.
+Possible solutions to concept set incompleteness have been studied.
+These include models that allow leakage into concept representations to encode the additional required information; CEMs and related architectures are one such example \citep{CEMs}.
+Another approach consists of adding unsupervised concepts or channels, meant to account for the missing information while in principle preserving the interpretability from the annotated concepts \citep[see][]{Mahinpei2021PromisesAP, Addressing_leakage, Sawada2022ConceptBM, yuksekgonul2023posthoc, Sheth23, ismail2024concept, ismail2025concept}.
+However, when adopting this approach, one has to ensure the model does not over-rely on such unsupervised channels, effectively bypassing the concept bottleneck when making a task prediction, and resulting equivalent to an end-to-end model without concept supervision.
 Especially for high-risk scenarios, a general framework to interpret unknown concepts and safely include them in the concept refinement process is still missing.